garfix/nligems/data/semiprecious/the-oracle.md

 Syntactic analysis consisted of these phases: lexicalization (looking up the part-of-speech of each word); parsing using Chomsky's phrase structure rules; ordering (placing subject, verb, object, time-phrase and space-phrase in the canonical order [subject, verb, object, place, time]).
 Past and perfect tense were recognized.

-In the matching phase the question was compared to the sentence in the body of knowledge.
+In the matching phase the question was compared to each of the sentences in the body of knowledge.

 The program handled yes/no questions (does ...?; which were answered with "YES" or "THE ORACLE SAYS NO") and wh-questions (who, what, whom, when, where; they were answered with the requested noun or by the text "THE ORACLE DOES NOT KNOW").